-|Payment Processors||Paypal||To allow payment processing, settlement and billing services.||Name, email, address, details of user funding instruments and payment transactions.|
+|Payment Processors||PayPal||To allow payment processing, settlement, and billing services.||Name, email, address, details of user funding instruments, and payment transactions|

-|Customer Support & Satisfaction||Helpscout||To provide custom support and live chat service to our users.||Name, email address, user interactions and communications.|
+|Customer Support & Satisfaction||Help Scout||To provide custom support and live chat service to our users||Name, email address, user interactions and communications|

-|Google Forms to conduct user research, customer service and marketing surveys||Name, email, user responses and other information obtained from the survey.|
+|Google Forms to conduct user research, customer service, and marketing surveys.||Name, email, user responses, and other information obtained from the survey|

-|Postmark App||To send emails from our backend||Email ID.|
+|Postmark App||To send emails from our backend||Email ID|

-|Facebook Ads & Pixel||To personalise ads on Facebook to improve relevance.
-To measure conversion from FB Ads.||Email ID.|
+|Facebook Ads & Pixel||To personalize ads on Facebook to improve relevance.
+To measure conversions from Facebook Ads.||Email ID|

-|Typeform||To conduct user research, customer service, and marketing surveys.||Name, email, subscription plan, role, user responses and other information obtained from the survey.|
+|Typeform||To conduct user research, customer service, and marketing surveys||Name, email, subscription plan, role, user responses, and other information obtained from the survey|

-|Thinkific||To connect with users who participate in the Design Certification course and acknowledge the completion.||Name, email, visual design (upon submission).|
+|Thinkific||To connect with users who participate in the Design Certification course and acknowledge the completion.||Name, email, visual design (upon submission)|

-|LinkedIn Insight Tag & Pixel||To personalise ads on LinkedIn to improve relevance.
-To measure conversion from LinkedIn Ads.
-Read more here.||Metadata such as IP address information, timestamp, and events (e.g. page views).
+|LinkedIn Insight Tag & Pixel||To personalize ads on LinkedIn to improve relevance.
+To measure conversions from LinkedIn Ads.
+Read more here.||Metadata such as IP address information, timestamp, and events (e.g., page views).
 All data is encrypted.|

 |Hosting & Storage||Amazon||To host our application databases using Amazon RDS.
 We also use Amazon S3 for file storage and backups.|

 |To host our application databases using Google Cloud SQL.
 Additionally, we store temporary data in Google Cloud Storage for our image processing services.
 Data in Cloud Storage is automatically removed within 48 hours.
-Firebase to support the commenting module for team visuals.
-This is applicable for the users on the Team plan.|
+Firebase to support the commenting module for shared content.|

-|Analytics||To perform web analytics on the Piktochart website and web application.
+|Analytics||To perform web analytics on the Piktochart domain and web applications.
 For more information on this, visit this page.||Cookies are used to collect anonymous data on site usage.|

-|Mixpanel||To perform web analytics on the Piktostory web application.
-For more information on this, visit this page.||Feature usage and user behavior tracking on the web application.|
+|Mixpanel||To perform web analytics on the Piktochart domain and web applications.
+For more information on this, visit this page.||Feature usage and user behavior tracking on the web applications|

 |Application monitoring||AppSignal||Backend application monitoring.||It includes stack traces and request headers that might contain PII.|